Thailand

 Workmanship

 He took hold of two pieces of wire, both of which had safety pins through them.
 He fastened the two safety pins together in order to make the electrical connection and the lights flickered on.
-My friend and I, both IBM hardware engineers at the time and used to more orthodox electrical standards, looked at each other and simultaneously laughed.
+My friend and I, both computer hardware engineers at the time and used to more orthodox electrical standards, looked at each other and laughed simultaneously.
 It was another one of those 'Only in Thailand' moments.

 Fast forward to 2005 and I decide I'd like a ceiling fan fitted in my room.
 After several weeks of waiting, a contractor comes to give me a quote.
 The first surprise is his labour charge which I will detail in terms of UK pounds.
 The fan itself was about £20 and if I was installing one in the UK I would do it myself.
 The main reason for that is because getting someone to do it would be very expensive.